polterguy/phosphorusfive-dox/chapter-5.md

 Notice, after evaluation of the above Hyperlambda, only the first **[_foo]** node will have its value changed.
 This is because the second **[_foo]**, inside of our **[_bar]** node, is not an elder sibling, or direct elder relative in any ways, of the identity node of **[set]**.
 Hence, it is not found *"within the scope"* of our identity node, where our expression starts looking for a match.

 If you tried something like the following though, only the last **[_foo]** node would have its value changed.
 This is because the *"named elder relative"* iterator, will stop iterating, once it finds its first match.
-This iterator always returns exactly one node.
+This iterator always returns exactly one node, or a null result if it cannot find a match.

 ```
 _foo